 All of the demonstrations run on the exact same code, using behaviors and widgets to make each character different.

 For legal reasons, the demonstration characters are not included in the paid packaged.
-Instead, they will be released separately for free (sans Yoshi for now.
-He needs more clean-up.)!
+They're a free download to show how the engine functions!
 However, you do need the engine source to actually use them, as they rely on behaviors.

 Be sure to experiment and potentially break the thing in half!
 If you run across any major bugs, please let me know!
 I'm sure I may have missed a few somewhere...

 This was primarily designed around Windows (due to the lack of exporters at the time) so your mileage may vary with other formats.

 NB-The-Dragon, Neweegee, Luke T., Kritter, DinnerSonic, darkFunction, Volnaiskra, Furriokun, Johnathan Verge, Aroka, Charmandrigo, Zevifa, and tons of others <3

 -Fixed issue with Stick to Ground where the mask could potentially be sent downward through the scenery while jumping at certain angles.

 -Added "Auto Side Detect" to the Engine Widget.
 When enabled, this automatically changes the Sides Detect value in the mask based on how fast it's moving.
 This helps prevent situations where the mask might get stuck in the wall for a split second, if Sides Detect was set too low manually.

 -The Advanced Direction Object is now required to open RPM.
 This is because...